Ciara Looks Ready To Pop As She Flaunts Huge Baby Bump On Date With Russell Wilson

 “…she does carry her pregnancy very well.”

 While she’s been spotted showcasing her pregnancy in public, Ciara hasn’t shared too many baby bump photos on social media.
 However, the ones she has posted have received a lot of love from fans and followers.
-She shared a close up selfie two weeks ago as she posed with no makeup in a photo that displayed her prominent bump.
+She shared a close-up selfie two weeks ago as she posed with no makeup in a photo that displayed her prominent bump.

 A photo posted by Ciara (@ciara) on